 The Institute of Process Imaging at TUHH is home to a worldwide unique large-bore vertical MRI scanner, that was specifically designed for the study of process engineering systems.
-The device was put into operation in July 2023 and allows unprecedented tomographic insights into large multiphase flow systems quantifying the spatial distribution of phases, flow, temperature, and diffusion parameters among others.
-The hardware was designed and built by the institute in cooperation with Tesla Engineering Ltd and Philips Healthcare and was co-funded by the DFG under the Major Research Instrumentation program under project number 422037415.
+The device allows unprecedented tomographic insights into large multiphase flow systems, quantifying the spatial distribution of phases, flow, temperature, and diffusion parameters among others.
+The hardware was designed and built by the institute in cooperation with Tesla Engineering Ltd and Philips Healthcare.
+The system was co-funded by the DFG under the Major Research Instrumentation program under project number 422037415 and the city of Hamburg.

 We are open to collaborations with industrial partners in joint student’s or research projects.
 Please contact Alexander Penn for further information.